mishelg/ESP_transparent_serial/README.md

 ##Synopsis

 The code and the firmware provided here is meant to enable the use of the ESP8266 hardware as a transparent serial communicator.
+Please refer https://hackaday.io/project/9931-wireless-arduino-uploading-using-esp8266 for better context.

 ##Installation